frawau/aiomadeavr/README.md

 The module uses asyncio Streams.
 I think using protocols may have been a wiser choice.

 Currently, most of the coroutine of the MDAVR object generate a future and wait for it.
 Not sure it is a good idea.
 May be removed in the future.
+Oh, wait!